The different types of acupuncture

 Acupuncture developed on the Asian continent, with many countries within Asia developing their own style of acupuncture.
 For example, there is Chinese, Korean, Vietnamese and Japanese styles.

-Types of acupuncture
+2. Types of acupuncture

 Traditional (oriental) acupuncture

 The different types of traditional acupuncture all originate from East Asian countries and believe in regulating the flow of energy to aid good health.
-Traditional acupuncture involves the regulation of blood flow and the flow of qi.
-Practitioners of traditional acupuncture follow similar theories of acupuncture, but expressed in slightly different ways.
+Traditional acupuncture involves the regulation of blood flow and the flow of qi within channels called meridians.

-- Chinese type (TCM) acupuncture is one of the oldest forms of acupuncture practiced in the world today with an unbroken tradition dating back thousands of years.
+- Ancient Chinese type (TCM) acupuncture is one of the oldest forms of acupuncture practiced in the world today with an unbroken tradition dating back thousands of years.
 As China is so big, it had the greatest influence of the development of acupuncture.

 - Master Tung type acupuncture is a form of Chinese style acupuncture that's based on a family lineage tradition dating back hundreds of years.
 It uses different acupuncture points to the TCM type.

 - Japanese acupuncture is as old as Chinese style acupuncture and is heavily based on acupuncture practiced in China.